 The 5 Best Hiking Trails in Itasca State Park

 There are many ways to explore serene Itasca State Park, the “Father of Waters.”
 What starts as a gentle Lake Itasca-fed stream eventually expands, gushes, and spills into the Gulf of Mexico.
 The Mississippi River flows through 10 states, but none celebrate its magnificence more than the great state of Minnesota.
 With nearly 33,000 acres of pristine wilderness readily available, Itasca State Park allures history buffs, cyclists, paddlers, and hikers alike.
-Today, we’re going to map out five can’t-miss hiking trails in Itasca State Park, which just happens to be a short jaunt from Little Norway Resort, a historic basecamp located along the banks of peaceful Little Mantrap Lake.
+Today, we’re going to map out five can’t-miss hiking trails in Itasca State Park in Northern Minnesota, which just happens to be a short jaunt from Little Norway Resort, a historic basecamp located along the banks of peaceful Little Mantrap Lake.

 The Prettiest Hiking Trails in Itasca State Park